Latvia Wedding Traditions

 Without question, Mičošana reigns supreme as the most significant Latvian wedding tradition.
 This midnight capping ceremony, where the bride's veil is replaced with a married woman's cap and apron, appears in 89% of traditional weddings and carries more cultural weight than any other ritual.

 Why does this particular tradition matter so much?
 History holds the answer.
-Traditional law stated that marriages could be cancelled after church ceremonies, broken after festivities began, but never—absolutely never—after Mičošana.
+Traditional law stated that marriages could be cancelled after church ceremonies, broken after festivities began, but never, absolutely never, after Mičošana.
 This pre-Christian ritual marks the irreversible transformation from child to adult, from individual to spouse.
 The emotional weight is staggering; photographers report more tears during these 45 minutes than all other wedding moments combined.
 Even ultramodern couples who skip other traditions insist on authentic Mičošana ceremonies.

 Are civil ceremonies required for Latvian weddings?